Espoleon/countries/README.md

 [Pre-Releases](https://github.com/Espoleon/countries/releases) means complete letters e.g. A, B, C, ...
 They includes the current HTML and the current JSON.

-Cause CORS (Cross-Origin Resource Sharing) I decide to add a JSON into the HTML.
+Cause CORS (Cross-Origin Resource Sharing) I decided to add a JSON into the HTML.
 It's the same JSON as the JSON single file.

 ___